|Nutrition Facts (per serving)|

 In a large pot, place the potatoes, cover with water, and bring the pot to a boil over high heat.

-When the pot comes to a boil, salt the water, and let the sweet potatoes cook until a knife inserts easily into them.
+When the pot comes to a boil, salt the water, and let the sweet potatoes cook until a knife inserts easily into them, about 20 minutes.

 Drain the sweet potatoes thoroughly.

-Add the drained potatoes back into the still-hot pot along with the salt, butter, pepper, and milk.
+Add the drained potatoes back into the still-hot pot along with the butter, pepper, and milk.
 Mash the potatoes until they are smooth.
-Season with the chili pepper.
+Season with the chili pepper and salt to taste.
 Mix well.

 Fold in the green onions.